dbdesign-students-fall2023/normalization-and-er-diagrams/README.md

 - 2NF is satisfied - there is no compound key, so it does not apply.
 - 3NF is satisfied - the non-key fields are descriptive of the entity identified by the primary key (i.e. `last_name` and `email` are descriptive of a given professor).
 - 4NF is satisfied - there are no fields containing independent multi-valued facts.

+Note that the data about sections of a course might lead you to believe that there should be a `courses` table with basic information about the course that is the same for each section.
+For example, we could reasonably imagine that the course title, description, and so on might be stored in such a table, whereas the `sections` table would contain only that information that is different from one section of the course to another.
+This is generally a good idea, but there is no data in our original data set about the course.
+We only have details that are descriptive of a particular section of the course.

 ### assignments